 What should you include in such a notification?:

-- a more accurate description of the event
+- an accurate description of the event

 - if possible, identification of the perpetrator of the crime or the person suspected of committing it